gregspurrier/portage/README.md

 ;; form should do something with the result.
 (-+-> "With portage "
       (str "you can mix normal ")
-      (async-str "and asyncronous functions ")
+      (async-str "and asynchronous functions ")
       (str "in the same flow.")
       (async-str "\nCarry on.")
       println)